bahrmichael/aws-scheduler/README.md

 }
 ```

-## immediate TODOs
-- set up a test project that holds the performance testing suite which also lets others get a quick start
 ## TODOs
 - adjust pictures to show failure queue
 - limitation of message size (10kb), also explain why